ericberman/MyFlightbookWeb/README.md

  * FacebookAccessID - Access key for Facebook (Obsolete)
  * facebookAppId - ID to link to the MyFlightbook Facebook page
  * FacebookClientSecret - Secret for Facebook (Obsolete)
+ * FlightCrewViewClientID - oAuth clientID for interacting with FlightCrewView
+ * FlightCrewViewClientSecret - oAuth secret for interacting with FlightCrewView
+ * FlyStoAccessID - oAuth clientID for interacting with FlySto
+ * FlyStoClientSecret - oAuth secret for interacting with FlySto
  * GoogleAdClient - ID for google adsense ads (shown only on select public pages)
  * GoogleAdHorizontalSlot - ID for adsense horizontal ads
  * GoogleAdVerticalSlot - ID for adsense vertical ads